voxsteel/azure-terraform-ghes-v2/README.md

 ### Create Virtual Machine:

 Edit [variables.tf](https://github.com/voxsteel/azure-terraform-ghes-v2/blob/main/variables.tf) and replace `voxsteel` with your GitHub @handle.
+Or any other prefix, it has to be unique.

 Edit [main.tf](https://github.com/voxsteel/azure-terraform-ghes-v2/blob/main/main.tf) and update the path with the location of your RSA key `key_data = file("~/.ssh/unused/id_rsa.pub")`